sedthh/lara-hungarian-nlp/README.md

 ###### Generating intents

 **Lara** also comes with a built in function to automatically generate parser declarations from CSV files.
-You can declare stems, wordclasses excluding "regex" and the intent itself.
+You can declare stems, wordclasses excluding "regex" or "emoji", and the intent itself.
 You can also declare possible "affix"es and "prefix"es by putting | separated words in parenthesis before or after the stem.

 | stem | wordclass | intent |
 | ---         | ---     | ---     |